 - Links to mobile applications and social networks.
 More than 80% of people check their mail via mobile phone or tablet.
 That means that it is also more convenient to follow your project through these devices.
 So pay it forward and make communication easier.
 Just remember that many links in a message with a fresh IP are the road to spam-list.

 It’s important!
 Forget about sales the Welcome letter.
 A startup’s peculiarity is that it has no right to make a mistake in communicating with customers.
-If well-known companies previously had leeway for social responsibility or services, the startup is initially unknown.
+The startup is initially unknown if well-known companies previously had leeway for social responsibility or services.
 Every communication mistake can become fatal.
 Therefore, it is better to leave information about crowdfunding in the third or fourth letter.
 Exception: if your startup is a charity.

 2- Email marketing creates a loyal audience.